 The Pros and Cons of a Sole Proprietorship

-A sole proprietorship is a business of one without corporation or limited liability status.
+A sole proprietor is a business of one without a corporation or limited liability status.
 The individual represents the company legally and fully.
 Common proprietorship structures include part-time businesses, direct sellers, new start-ups, contractors, and consultants.
 This form of business has several advantages:

 The Advantages of a Sole Proprietorship

 - Quicker Tax Preparation: As a sole proprietor, filing your taxes is generally easier than a corporation.
 Simply file an individual income tax return (IRS Form 1040) including your business losses and profits.
 Your individual and business income are considered the same and self-employed tax implications will apply.

 - Lower Start-up Costs: Limited capital is a reality for many startups and small businesses.
 The costs of setting up and operating a corporation involve higher set-up fees and special forms.
 It's also not uncommon for a lawyer to be involved in forming a corporation.

 - Ease of Money Handling: Handling money for the business is easier than other legal business structures.
 No payroll set-up is required to pay yourself.
 To make it even easier, set up a separate bank account to keep your business funds separate and avoid co-mingling personal and business activities.

 - Personally Liable: Your small business in the form of a sole proprietorship is personally liable for all debts and actions of the company.
 Unlike a corporation or LLC, your business doesn't exist as a separate legal entity.
 All your personal wealth and assets are linked to the business.
 If you operate in a higher risk business such as manufacturing or consumables, the cost to benefit ratio is favorable toward a corporate structure.